skyformat99/Hermes/DESIGN.md

 ## Messenger

-  As i said earlier, Messenger allows you to create network softwares.You have to define what kind of software you want.
+  As i said earlier, Messenger allows you to create network softwares.
+You have to define what kind of software you want.
 Client and server, both alike, could send and receive data following TCP or UDP protocol (this also you will have to specify).
-  Messenger has been to be pretty simple to use, and you will have only a few lines to write to perform operations.
+  Messenger has been designed to be pretty simple to use, and you will have only a few lines to write to perform operations.
   Thanks to a boolean, you can specify to your messenger if it has to handle asynchronous operations.
   Below, you will find how to declare a Messenger, available methods that you could use to